Is inheritance tax only for the wealthy?

 When inheritance tax, formerly known as death duty, was originally introduced, it was intended to tax only the very wealthy.
 However, with the rise of house prices more and more ordinary people are finding themselves caught in the net.
 In fact, many ordinary people for whom the net awaits are not even aware of it.

-Careful planning to ensure that you take advantage of all the allowances and reliefs could save you a lot of money.
-If you are likely to be the beneficiary of an estate, it may be worth encouraging your parents to speak to an independent financial adviser about the subject.
+Careful planning to take advantage of all the allowances and reliefs could save you a lot of money.
+If you are likely to be the beneficiary of an estate, it may be worth encouraging your parents to speak to an inheritance tax advice specialist about the subject.
 If you are the one leaving an estate to your children and relatives, here are some basic steps to consider:

 Step 2: Use your allowances